-(e) Financial liabilities measured at fair value through profit or loss

-Derivative financial liabilities
+(e) Financial liabilities measured at fair value through profit or loss i) Derivative financial liabilities ii) Contingent consideration

+The fair value of currency and interest rate swap is measured by the price presented by a financial institution in business.
 The fair value of forward exchange contracts is measured based on forward exchange rates.
 Derivative financial liabilities are included in "Other financial liabilities" in the consolidated statement of financial position.